dicook/Statistical_Thinking/tutorials/lab05/index.md

 ## Data visualisation

-* It's difficult to process numerical information in raw form.
+* It's difficult for us to process numerical information in raw form.
 * That's why statistical graphics come to play.